Michel engine: Multiple crankshafts

 In the 1930s, Michel abandoned the cam engine idea and used conventional crankshafts, although requiring three of them, one per cylinder.
 Other opposed-piston diesel engines were becoming successful at this time, notably the Junkers Jumo 205 engine series, an aircraft engine, also using one crankshaft per piston, rather than one crankshaft per cylinder.
+(Note: The overhead of requiring two crankshafts per cylinder would not be surmounted until the post-war Napier Deltic engine, which shared crankshafts between adjacent cylinder banks, thus having an average of one crankshaft per cylinder.)

 The engine was now much smaller, lighter and had a greater specific power, both by weight and by volume.
 It was intended for the growing market in diesel lorries.
 The engine had a single cylinder and three pistons, with bore and stroke of 67 mm × 116 mm, giving a swept volume capacity of 1,200 cc.
 The specific power is given as 40 bhp/litre and 3.5 kg/hp, implying an overall power of around 50 bhp and a weight of 175 kg.

 The drive between the crankshafts was unusual.
 Rather than the typical geared drive, as used by the Jumo, there was a triangular coupling rod frame, driven by an overhung crank on the end of each crankshaft.
 This frame in turn drove the flywheel and output shaft.
 The frame also drove the fuel injection pump, mounted in the top vee between the cylinders.

 Being a two-stroke engine, there was also a scavenge blower, operating at 21–25 psi.
 This was of unorthodox design: a rectangular pumping chamber formed on the triangular coupling frame.
 A vertical partition inside this was free to move vertically, but held in place from side-to-side.
 As the chamber moved with the frame's circular motion, this partition effectively moved from side to side within the chamber, providing a pump action for the scavenge air.

 The engine was road-tested in light lorries, but nothing seems to have been heard of it after 1937.
 A claimed advantage was the lack of a cylinder head gasket, which was a reliability problem for early diesels at this time.
 Possibly it was successful, but simply its unusual nature led to it being ignored during World War II in favour of concentrating on more established designs.